anoop0567/clean-code-javascript/README.md

 different things with just one function/module/class.

-Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the _Classes_ section.
-Bad abstractions can be worse than duplicate code, so be careful!
-Having said this, if you can make a good abstraction, do it!
+Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the _Classes_ section. खराब कोड abstractions can be worse than duplicate code, so be careful!
+Having said this, if you can make a अच्छा कोड abstraction, do it!
 Don't repeat yourself, otherwise you'll find yourself updating multiple places anytime you want to change one thing.

-**Bad:**
+**खराब कोड:**

 ```javascript
 function showDeveloperList(developers) {